eatthoselemons/document-store-challenge/notes/api.md

 # API Docs

-The api is pretty basic, as I couldn't figure out how to do vanilla django url parsing I used JSON payloads for searching etc
+The api is pretty basic, as I couldn't figure out how to do vanilla django url parsing I used JSON payloads for searching etc Because of the need for a payload to fit with convention most requests are **post** requests

 The public api is at:
 `apiexample.ethanlambert.info`